opensovereigncloud/FeOS/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://makeapullrequest.com)

 ## Overview
 FeOS is a revolutionary init system for Linux, designed specifically for hypervisors and servers that run containers.
-Unlike traditional systems that use sysvinit or systemd, FeOS boots directly from the Linux Kernel.
+Unlike traditional, general-purpose systems like sysvinit or systemd, FeOS is executed directly by the kernel as a minimal PID 1, focused entirely on serving container and VM workloads.
 Written in Rust for enhanced security and memory safety, FeOS is an ideal solution for multi-tenant environments, offering robust protection against common vulnerabilities like buffer overflows.

 ### Use Cases
 **Multi-Tenant Environments**: Ideal for environments requiring strong isolation between different tenants' workloads.